-The amounts set forth in the "Estimated Future Payouts Under Non-Equity Incentive Plan Awards" column of the 2023 Grants of Plan-Based Awards Table include the threshold, target and maximum amounts payable for achieving the corporate and individual performance objectives under the Executive Incentive Compensation Plan for 2023 awards, and for our CEO, the threshold, target and maximum amounts payable under his 2023 long-term incentive cash award that may be earned during the January 1, 2023 through December 31, 2025 performance period, depending on the extent to which Company performance goals are met or exceeded.
-Long-term incentive cash earned during the performance period will vest in or about March 2026, upon certification of results and approval by the Talent and Compensation Committee.
+The amounts set forth in the "Estimated Future Payouts Under Non-Equity Incentive Plan Awards" column of the 2024 Grants of Plan-Based Awards Table include the threshold, target and maximum amounts payable for achieving the corporate performance objective under the Executive Incentive Compensation Plan for 2024 awards, and for our CEO, the threshold, target and maximum amounts payable under his 2024 long-term incentive cash awards that may be earned during the January 1, 2024 through December 31, 2026 period, depending on the extent to which COI or Relative TSR performance is met or exceeded.
+TSR long-term incentive cash earned during the three-year performance period will vest on December 31, 2026 and be paid in early 2027, upon certification of results and approval by the Talent and Compensation Committee.
+COI long-term incentive cash earned during the two-year performance period, based on certification of results and approval by the Talent and Compensation Committee in March 2026, continue to be subject to a one-year service requirement and vest on December 31, 2026.

 All other compensation.
-All other compensation of our named executive officers is set forth in the 2023 Summary Compensation Table for fiscal year 2023 and described in greater detail in footnote 5 to the table.
+All other compensation of our named executive officers is set forth in the 2024 Summary Compensation Table for fiscal year 2024 and described in greater detail in footnote 5 to the table.

 Our 401(k) Plan is our tax qualified retirement savings plan pursuant to which our U.S. employees, including the named executive officers, are able to make pretax and post-tax contributions from their cash compensation.
 Typically, we make matching contributions for all participants each year equal to 100% of their elective deferrals up to 4% of their total eligible compensation and 50% of their elective deferrals from 4% to 6% of eligible annual compensation.
 The Internal Revenue Code limits the amount of compensation that can be deferred under the 401(k) Plan and also limits the amount of salary and bonus with respect to which matching contributions and profit sharing contributions can be made under that plan.
 Accordingly, we provide our executive officers and other highly compensated employees with the opportunity to defer a portion of their eligible compensation, including amounts in excess of the tax law limit.
 Under our 401(k) Excess Retirement Plan, following meeting maximum IRS deferral limits under the 401(k) Plan, participants may elect to defer up to 70% of eligible compensation and the Company will make a matching contribution for the participants equal to 100% of their elective deferrals up to 4% of their total eligible compensation and 50% of their elective deferrals from 4% to 6% of their total eligible compensation, less the matching contribution the participant was eligible to receive under the qualified 401(k) Plan.
-See the "2023 Nonqualified Deferred Compensation" table below.
+See the "2024 Nonqualified Deferred Compensation" table below.

-2023 Outstanding Equity Awards at Fiscal Year-End Table
+2024 Outstanding Equity Awards at Fiscal Year-End Table